 Grants are available from GFWC to clubs to assist with recruitment efforts and to districts to assist with club building efforts.
 Funds are designated each GFWC fiscal year beginning July 1 and ending June 30 to help underwrite membership recruiting and rebuilding in your community.
 GFWC offers $50 for club member recruitment programs and $100 for district new club building programs.
 To apply for a club membership grant, please visit http://www.GFWC.org/Membership, e-mail GFWC@GFWC.org, or contact 202-347-3168.
 Please note that you must return the application form to GFWC Headquarters at least 45 days prior to your event.
 While a GFWC club or district may submit grant applications for separate events, GFWC will award a maximum of one grant per club/district per GFWC fiscal year.

 There are many tools available to promote the value of GFWC/GFWC Georgia clubs.
 Please visit our Tools for Success page here for more forms and useful guidelines.

-To submit the names of those successfully recruited during your membership campaigns, please complete the GFWC Seasonal Recruitment Campaign Report Form and return it to GFWC Headquarters by the deadlines noted.
+Join GFWC clubs nationwide in our popular membership recruitment campaign.
+Please submit the names of those successfully recruited during your membership campaigns, please complete the GFWC Seasonal Recruitment Campaign Report Form and return it to GFWC Headquarters by the deadlines noted.

 Clubs achieving and reporting three new members as a result of their seasonal recruiting efforts will be recognized in GFWC Clubwoman Magazine.